illiakornyk/nextjs_technical_assessment/README.md

 ## Navigation

 The application includes redirection to guide users through its flow.
 Users can visit the Thumbnail page by navigating to `/thumbnail` or by clicking on the "About" option in the header menu.
 Similarly, users can visit the Contact Us page by navigating to `/contact-us` or by clicking on the "Contact" option in the header menu.

+## Deployment

+The application is deployed on Vercel, which is a platform that supports Next.js projects very well.
+You can visit the app at this link: [https://nextjs-technical-assessment-illiakornyk.vercel.app/]